TFAGaming/NetLevel-Bot/README.md

 - **{level}**: The new level achieved.

 Example command usage: **/config set `configuration`: "Set custom level up message" `string`: "GG {user}, you have reached level {level}!"**

+## How the non-role reward stacking system works?

+If the server's configuration has role rewards, and if a user reaches one of the levels in the role-rewards database, they'll earn the role and saves the role ID in the user's column (in the users database) as `lastRoleIdGiven` variable.
+If the user reaches another level that has different role reward and different level reward (level must be higher than the latest role reward level), the role from `lastRoleIdGiven`'s role ID will be removed, and then adds the new role, and saves the new role ID.

 # License
 **General Public License** v3.0 ([View](./LICENSE))